braintree/braintree-ios-drop-in/README.md

 ![Drop-in light theme](Docs/client-sdk-ios-series-light.png "Drop-in light theme")

-**The Braintree iOS Drop-In SDK requires Xcode 10+ and a Base SDK of iOS 9+**.
+**The Braintree iOS Drop-In SDK requires Xcode 11+**.
 It permits a Deployment Target of iOS 9.0 or higher.

 # What's new
 - All new UI and integration for Drop-In